kgrajski/ecog/README.md

 The reason to do something like this is to have confidence in the code once real neural data is processed.

-Skills applied: Python, PyTorch, CNN, CUDA/GPU, AWS, Visual Studio Code, GitHub Co-Pilot.
+Skills applied: Python, PyTorch, CNN, CUDA/GPU, AWS, Visual Studio Code, GitHub Co-Pilot, Computer Vision.

 ## Description